-Kamala Mills fire: Owner of Mojo’s Bistro pub seen in Hyderabad
+Kamala Mills fire: Owner of 'Mojo’s Bistro' pub seen at Hyderabad airport

 Hyderabad: Yug Tuli, who is wanted by the police in the Mumbai Kamala Mills fire accident case in which 14 people died, was seen at the Rajiv Gandhi International Airport in Hyderabad on Monday.

-The Mumbai police had initially registered a case against the owners of 1Above, an adjoining pub where all the 14 deaths took place.
+The Mumbai police had initially registered a case against the owners of '1 Above', an adjoining pub where all the 14 deaths took place.

-Police is looking out for the other owners, as well as the proprietors of 1 Above.
+Police is looking out for the other owners.

-Mr Mishra said the Mumbai Police received information that Tuli was driving from Nagpur in Maharashtra to Hyderabad.
-“We found the car he travelled in from Mumbai.
+Mishra said the Mumbai Police received information that Tuli was driving from Nagpur in Maharashtra to Hyderabad.
+"We found the car he travelled in from Mumbai.
 He was seen with his wife at the airport.
 We suspect that they wanted to board a flight from Hyderabad to go somewhere but he changed his mind and went back, as seen in the CCTV footage.
-We suspect he is residing at some relative’s place here in Hyderabad.”
+We suspect he is residing at some relative’s place here in Hyderabad."

 The fire broke out in the early hours of December 29, on the top floor of a building inside the shopping-office-restaurant complex of Kamala Mills in Mumbai’s Lower Parel.

-We have no info on Mumbai man: Cops
+We have no info of Mumbai man: Cops

 Though the Mumbai police claim they have been talking to their Hyderabad counterparts, police here in the city said they had no information about the wanted man.